 Skipping Christmas?
-The idea sounds outlandish and ridiculous to our ears.
-But many who claim Christ skip Christmas every year.
+The idea sounds outlandish and ridiculous.
+But many who claim Christ skip Christmas every year without a second thought.

-We laugh at the problems that Luther and Laura Krank encounter when they try to skip Christmas to go on a Caribbean cruise.
-Most of us could never imagine being harassed by our neighbors to host Christmas parties, to hang up Frosty, and to buy the Christmas tree.
+We laugh at the problems that Luther and Laura Krank encounter when they attempted to skip Christmas for that all inclusive Caribbean cruise.
+Most of us don’t know our neighbors and much less face the social pressures that go along with setting up Frosty and buying Christmas trees.

-We also find the sinister character of Ebenezer Scrooge striking and captivating.
+Similarly, we find the sinister character of Ebenezer Scrooge striking and captivating because he diverges from the realities of our world.
 Few of us have known someone who so thoroughly hated Christmas.
 And so we read and watch the Christmas Carol to see if he can hold to his convictions for another year.

-But the skipping of Christmas is not a western problem birthed from fiction.
-The very first story of people skipping Christmas appears in Matthew 2:1-12.
+But the skipping of Christmas is not a fictional thing.
+Since Jesus showed up, people have been skipping Christmas appears in Matthew 2:1-12.
 The Chief Priest and Scribes refused to celebrate the birth of Jesus.

 Now I do not wish to imply that the leaders of the Jewish world refused to put up their Christmas trees, to buy presents, or to attend Christmas parties.
 None of those things existed in the Jerusalem two thousand years ago.
 These men did not skip Christmas by objecting to the western and slightly commercialized Christmas traditions of our day.
 They did something far worse.
-They refused to worship Jesus.
-They skipped Christmas when they refused to worship Jesus as the Lord of the universe.
+They refused to worship Jesus as the Lord of the universe.
+The skipping the theology of Christmas.

 Regardless of how many presents we wrap, how many carols we sing, and how many church services we attend, we too have and will continue to skip Christmas if we refuse to worship Jesus.
 To avoid skipping Christmas, we must worship Jesus as our Lord.